Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

      });
 ```
 5. Promise chaining - we can chain then blocks when previous then block does another async op & so on...
 This chaning is also known as **callback hell**
+6. **callback hell refers to bad-looking, hard-to-manage code caused by deeply nested callbacks, not performance or technical limitations.**
    ```JS
    doTask1()
      .then(result1 => doTask2(result1))